Ok3ks/Sports/README.md

 - Django + GraphQL to create APIs,
 - Pytest to write test,
 - Poetry for Environment Management,
-- Migrate back to Sqlite (Lighter, No additional benefit of PostgresQL used in this project)
-- [WIP] Github Actions for Continuous Integration and Continuous Deployment
+- Github Actions for Continuous Integration and Continuous Deployment
 - Docker for Infrastructure Management
--  Redis as KV store